 You will need to take medication during your recovery.
 Dr. Mosser will provide you with oral pain medication to help you manage your discomfort.
-He will also provide you a series of antibiotics which will decrease your risk of a post-surgical infection.
+You will also have already gotten a dose of antibiotics during surgery, which will decrease your risk of a post-surgical infection.

 You will be required to wear a special surgical bra and/or a compression vest for a few weeks to minimize swelling and to help the skin tighten.
 Depending on the amount of tissue removed, Dr. Mosser might also place temporary surgical drains in your incisions, or the side of your chest to collect excess fluid build-up.

 Most patients are able to return home, or to a recovery center the same day as their surgery.
 You will need the help of a friend or family member during the first few days of your recovery.
 A home care nurse may also be necessary for the first three days to monitor your progress, check your dressings and empty the drain reservoirs if you happen to have drains in place (most of Dr. Mosser’s patients will not have drains).